-On 25 May 2018, the General Data Protection Regulation (GDPR) will come into effect.
-This replaces the existing Data Protection Act.
-The GDPR brings with it greater accountability for those that handle personal data.
+On 25 May 2018, the General Data Protection Regulation (GDPR) came into effect.
+This replaces the Data Protection Act.
+The GDPR brings greater accountability for those that handle personal data.

 Quick overview of what has changed

 Although it is essentially based on the same principles as the current Act, some areas have been enhanced

 - There is greater accountability for the data holder – if you hold personal data about individuals, you need to be as transparent as possible about how you use it, where you keep it and what you do with it.
 You could address this using privacy notices or by making it clear in your contracts with clients.

 - There are new rights, and strengthening of existing rights of individuals to give them better control over how their personal data is held by organisations.
 For example, there is more emphasis on making it easier for them to have their personal data erased.

 - You must ensure that you have a robust process in place for investigating and reporting breaches of personal data.
 Your employer may already have a policy or a process in place.
 If they do, you must ensure that you are aware of it and that it is up to date.
 If you are an organisational member or an individual working in private practice then you may want to have a procedure in place which outlines how you will report a data breach to the ICO.
 UKCP is in the process of creating a Data Breach Policy and we will publish this when complete.
 In the meantime the best place to get advice on this is the ICO website.

 - It is easier for individuals to access their personal data.
 For example, under the GDPR, Subject Access Requests will usually need to be responded to within one calendar month, this is irrespective of any national holidays or holidays you may have planned.
 There is also no longer a fee attached to a subject access request.